 After Nola, we headed north, through the bayous, flatlands, and heat of Louisiana, Mississippi, Arkansas until we reached the St. Louis area, not to sightsee but to sleep.
 First, we stopped for dinner at O’Fallon brewery in the not-lovely (to me) suburbs.
 But the beer was good.
 We particularly enjoyed the Gold (golden ale), Hemp Hop Rye (amber ale), and St. Louis Red.

 We also had some great local beer back on St. George: the Mill Pond Dirty Blonde from Oyster City Brewing Company, something else that is new since our last trip there.
 In my reflections from 2013 I wrote, “with a fruitful combination of university people, private sector professionals and blue-collar workers, a goodly number of visitors of our own, and a number of establishments that are very serious about the suds, I think Oshkosh could do much more to capitalize upon its own rich brewing tradition.”
-As I write on my front porch on a beautiful summer day in the ‘Kosh, I am happy to report that we have made tangible progress in this regard, with Bare Bones Brewery recently celebrating its second birthday and increasingly available at area establishments, Fifth Ward Brewing Company slated to open in the fall, a new brewpub in the plans for the South Sides’s Granary site, which is currently being renovated, and the Ruby Owl now on Main St. and specializing in craft beer.
+As I write on my front porch on a beautiful summer day in the ‘Kosh, I am happy to report that we have made tangible progress in this regard, with Bare Bones Brewery recently celebrating its third birthday and increasingly available at area establishments, Fifth Ward Brewing Company nearly a year old and off to a great start on the South Side, Fox River Brewing continuing to improve and doing well, and the Ruby Owl now entrenched on Main St. and specializing in craft beer.